 Applications are able to participate in control plane negotiation, for instance to specify the bandwidth required for a media stream and maybe offer a choice of trade-offs between quality and bandwidth in the case of compressed media.
 Control plane messages also carry metadata between the endpoints, including information on coding formats; thus they carry the information which in IP networks is carried by SIP and SDP.

-Flexilink provides two main services, referred to as AV and IT.
-Each has its own packet format, and on point-to-point wired links the two are multiplexed together, with the AV service having priority and IT packets able to use all the bytes that are not occupied by AV packets.
+Flexilink provides two services, referred to as "basic" and "guaranteed".
+Each has its own packet format, and on point-to-point wired links the two are multiplexed together, with the guaranteed service having priority and basic service packets able to use all the bytes that are not occupied by guaranteed service packets.
 The multiplexing is done in a way that avoids any requirement for fragmentation headers.

-The AV service is designed to offer the lowest possible latency for continuous media such as audio, video, and control loops (including “tactile internet”).
-Point-to-point links are formatted into “allocation periods”, and each AV flow is assigned one or more packet “slots” in each period.
+The guaranteed service is designed to offer the lowest possible latency for continuous media such as audio, video, and control loops (including “tactile internet”).
+Point-to-point links are formatted into “allocation periods”, and each guaranteed service flow is assigned one or more packet “slots” in each period.
 To keep the latency to a minimum, the allocation periods of all links are phase-aligned; a very simple mechanism for this has been found to be effective.

-An IT packet can be carried over Ethernet or UDP by encapsulating it in an updated version of the format specified in AES51, and legacy packet formats can be carried over the IT service by adding an IT packet header to the front: see 7.
+A basic service packet can be carried over Ethernet or UDP by encapsulating it in an updated version of the format specified in AES51, and legacy packet formats can be carried over the basic service service by adding a basic service packet header to the front: see 7.

-The asynchronous service carries AV packets over other network technologies (see 7.2).
-The service they experience will depend on the facilities provided by the host network, and where packets pass from the asynchronous service to the AV service there is additional buffering which will add to the latency.
+Guaranteed service packets can be carried over other network technologies (see 7.2).
+The service they experience will depend on the facilities provided by the host network, and where packets pass from the asynchronous service to the guaranteed service there is additional buffering which will add to the latency.

-The signalling service carries control plane messages in IT packets.
-Signalling packets get a higher priority than the IT service, so an overload of IT packets cannot prevent control plane messages getting through.
-In the prototype implementation, control plane messages only pass between adjacent network elements, so they do not go through the IT packet forwarding mechanism; also, an overload of control messages from one neighbour cannot prevent control messages from other neighbours getting through.
+Control plane (signalling) messages are carried in basic service packets.
+Signalling flows get a higher priority than other basic service flows, so an overload of basic service packets cannot prevent control plane messages getting through.
+In the prototype implementation, signalling flows are only connected between adjacent network elements, so they do not go through the basic service packet forwarding mechanism; also, an overload of control messages from one neighbour cannot prevent control messages from other neighbours getting through.
 Protection for control messages between non-adjacent units (e.g. to or from an SDN controller) is for further study.

-The data plane carries packets which consist of a header and a payload.
+The forwarding plane carries packets which consist of a header and a payload.
 Each packet belongs to a “flow”, which defines the action to be taken at each point on its journey.

-The header codes the payload length and, for IT packets only, a local identification of the flow.
+The header codes the payload length and, for basic service packets only, a local identification of the flow.

-The maximum size of an AV packet needs to be small so that a flow's slot allocations can be more evenly spread, to avoid blocking off large areas in the allocation period, which would increase the latency experienced by other flows and hence also require a bigger packet buffer in switches.
+The maximum size of a guaranteed service packet needs to be small so that a flow's slot allocations can be more evenly spread, to avoid blocking off large areas in the allocation period, which would increase the latency experienced by other flows and hence also require a bigger packet buffer in switches.
 On the other hand, slots need to be at least as big as the internal data paths in a switch, which need to be quite wide to provide the throughput needed in today’s networks.
 In the prototype implementation, after some experimentation a slot size supporting up to 63 bytes of payload was chosen.
-This is distressingly close to the size of an ATM cell, but unlike ATM the unused bytes at the end of a slot are not wasted but are used for IT packets.
-Also note that an MPEG2 Transport Stream packet fits neatly into three AV packets.
+This is distressingly close to the size of an ATM cell, but unlike ATM the unused bytes at the end of a slot are not wasted but are used for basic service packets.
+Also note that an MPEG2 Transport Stream packet fits neatly into three guaranteed service packets.
 The header is a single byte formatted as:

 1 bit: odd parity